-Thanks for visiting the website of the Hackmann Lab of the Department of Animal Sciences at the University of Florida.
+Thanks for visiting the website of the Hackmann Lab of the Department of Animal Science at the University of California, Davis.

 Our lab is focused on the energetics, physiology, and ecology of gastrointestinal microbes.
 Of particular interest are microbes of the rumen (forestomach) of cattle and other ruminants.
 These microbes form a mutualism with their ruminant host and ferment fibrous feeds.